nocwang/publications/README.md

 Classification in the Presence of Hidden Clusters with an Application in Hospitalization Prediction, 2015 Workshop on Machine Learning in Healthcare, December 11, 2015, Montreal, Canada.

 A Joint Clustering and Classification Approach for Healthcare Predictive Analytics, 2nd Workshop on Data Mining for Medical Informatics (DMMI 2015), November 14th, 2015, San Francicso, California.

-Strong consistency of parameter estimates for purely explosive autoregressive models with exogenous inputs, Proceedings of the 33rd Chinese Control Conference, 2014.

 ## Thesis Prospectus
 Analytics and Optimization Methods in Biomedical Systems: From Microbes to Humans